zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![GitHub: Set Personal Access Token is highlighted below Set Personal.](media/vscode-command-palette-set-personal-access-token.png "Select GitHub: Set Personal Access Token")

-16. Paste the Personal access token you copied from GitHub into the box, and press **Enter**.
+16. Paste the Personal access token you copied from GitHub into the box and press **Enter**.

     ![The Personal access token is pasted in the box.](media/github-paste-personal-access-token.png "Paste the Personal access token")